Agryzsky District: Agryzhan Tatars

 The Agryzhan spelled out Agrizhan Tatar or Agryjan (Indian form), were the Muslim descendants of 51 Indian Hindu Punjabi Khatri Merchant and one Indian Muslim trader from North India mostly from Khatri caste, primarily from the Punjab, but also from Indian Merchants of Sindh and Rajasthan from the Marwari people, who settled in Astrakhan between 1636 and 1725, and called Astrakhan Indians this Men married with Buddhist Kalmyks, with local Muslim Tatar and Orthodox Christian Russian women.
 The families moved and lived then in the Agryz suburb and the descendants of these Indo-Turkic marriages were named after this suburb.
 The Agrizhan eventually assimilated with the Muslim Astrakhan Tatars.
-They speak Tatar language and russian language as first languages, but they know about there Indian Heritage and are proud about it.

 Administrative and Municipal Status

 Currently, the district executive committee is subordinated to the Council, the head of the district and its residents.
 Since October 2020, the position of the head of the executive committee has been held by Artur E. Akbashev.
 The head of the region is Azat R. Valeev.
 In 2020 the Agryzsky district included one city and 72 settlements.

 According to the results of the 2010 census, Tatars make up 58.1% of the region's population, 25.2% are Russians, 8% are Mari, 6.4% are Udmurts.
 As of 2018, the birth rate per thousand people was 8.5% and the death rate 13.8%.
 In 2019, both indexes dropped to 7.9% and 13.2%, respectively.
 Thus, the rate of natural population decline in 2019 was 5.3%.